shanekeane/maze-solver/README.md

 Various reinforcement learning techniques are employed to solve mazes.

 # Description
-- Mazes solved with following techniques: dynamic programming.
+- Mazes solved with following techniques: dynamic programming, Q learning
 - A demo notebook is included showing how the code works.
 - Various mazes are included to be imported.
 In principle this works with any square maze where the following conditions apply:
   - A maze is a square 2d array, defining the rewards.